DCC-EX/website/docs/throttles/ex-webthrottle.md

     chrome://flags

 Then set the **#enable-experimental-web-platform-features** flag by looking on the page for "Experimental Web Platform Features" and click on the "enable" button.

-(NOTE: Substitute the name of your browser above if you don't use Chrome)
+**Note**: Substitute the name of your browser above if you don't use Chrome

 ## What you’ll need to use this application